nadusumilli-unomaha/ISQA3420/Use Cases.md

 __Primary Actor__: Corporate Manager<br/>
 __Goal in Context__: The corporate manager is able to determine license and vulnerability information from provided project information<br/>
 __Stakeholders__: <br/>
-  Corporate Manager: To receive clear and relevant project information<br/>
+  *Corporate Manager*: To receive clear and relevant project information<br/>
-  Corporate Developer: To provide the relevant file/package level information<br/> Project Owner: To clearly understand corporate manager decisions to green/red light a project <br/>
+  *Corporate Developer*: To provide the relevant file/package level information<br/> *Project Owner*: To clearly understand corporate manager decisions to green/red light a project <br/>
 __Preconditions__:<br/>
   Relevant file/package information is in the SPDX database<br/>
   Proper project information has been provided  <br/>